syncomm/dockerfiles/README.md

 ```

 _-v_ is for volume mapping and can be invoked multiple times for the same container.
-Sound can also be forwarded this way through sharing `/dev/snd/`
+Sound can also be forwarded this way through sharing Pulseaudio, sockets and setting
+PULSE_SRVER on the container to point at the socket.